Anatomy of a `.swirls` file

 }

 The node does not see other secrets.
 The graph does not see the credential.
 The credential is bound to the call.
 The process does not hold it.
-If the agent grows a second HTTP node tomorrow that talks to a different service, that node's auth: reference is the only thing that decides which credential reaches the wire.
+If the workflow grows a second HTTP node tomorrow that talks to a different service, that node's connection: reference is the only thing that decides which credential reaches the wire.

 The third node is another code node that turns the GitHub API response into a uniform leads array (domain, company name, snippet, source metadata) ready to write downstream.
 Then the flow block connects the nodes: